Customer Journey Map

 4. Select a persona

 Every company has different types of customers, each with their own preferences (customer personas).
 By identifying who the Customer Journey Map is being created for in advance, a company can respond to specific customer wishes and needs in a better way.
+Here are the best tools for market research to help you achieve this goal.

 It helps to make a customer persona for this purpose; a fictional character of a stereotypical customer.
 This fictional character is given a name, a particular profession, age, hobbies, ambitions and frustrations.